How JPMorgan Chase got European football so wrong - KESQ

 How did JPMorgan get it so wrong?

+That bank said on Friday it “clearly misjudged” how the proposed Super League would impact football.

+“We clearly misjudged how this deal would be viewed by the wider football community and how it might impact them in the future.
+We will learn from this,” a JPMorgan Chase spokesperson told CNN.

-The bank declined to comment.
-But a source familiar with the discussions said JPMorgan’s involvement was vetted by an internal committee that assesses potential deals for reputation or credit risks.
+A source familiar with the discussions said the bank’s involvement was vetted by an internal committee that assesses potential deals for reputation or credit risks.
 The lender predicted there could be controversy, but in the end, it would be a matter “for the football world to decide.”

 “There’s always a large emotional component to [sports],” the source said.
 “When you’re making a financial decision on a loan, you have to try to put emotion aside.”